Black Friday - The Biggest Shopping Day of the Year:

 Black Friday falls on the day after Thanksgiving and has earned the reputation of being the busiest shopping day of the year.
 The name was adopted from an accounting term - red ink denotes a negative profit margin, where as "in the black" denotes a positive profit margin.
 Many retailers make or break their sales goals between Thanksgiving and Christmas, with the season kicking off on the Friday after Thanksgiving, hence the name "Black Friday."

 Your local Thanksgiving Day newspaper will be stuffed like your Thanksgiving turkey with ads, coupons, and circulars.
-This will be your number one source to local Black Friday savings.
-It will also help you organize your day to maximize savings, since many stores offer special discounts that are time specific.
-Example: Receive an extra 10 percent off if you shop before 11 a.m.
+This will be a major source to local Black Friday savings.
+It will also help you organize your day to maximize savings, since many stores offer special discounts (early bird sales and doorstoppers) that are time specific.

-If you are hoping to scoop up a deal on Friday on a big-ticket item, go ahead and get your research out of the way as soon as possible.
-A bad product is a bad deal no matter how cheap it costs.
-Being knowledgeable about the products you want to buy will help you avoid being sucker-punched with loud advertising for poor products.
+If you are hoping to scoop up a deal on a big-ticket item during Black Friday sales, go ahead and get your research out of the way as soon as possible.
+A bad product is a bad deal no matter how cheap it is and being knowledgeable about the products you want to buy will help you avoid being sucker-punched with loud advertising for poor products.
 About.com is chocked full of buying advice on a wide variety of products from professionals who have the knowledge to help you make good decisions.

 Utilize price-comparison Internet shopping sites such as PriceGrabber.com